 By Lisa Baertlein and Jeremy Pelofsky

-LOS ANGELES/WASHINGTON (Reuters) - U.S. federal immigration agents on Wednesday began issuing inspection notices to some 1,000 employers deemed critical to keeping the nation's food, energy and infrastructure safe, the government said on Wednesday.
+LOS ANGELES/WASHINGTON (Reuters) - U.S. federal immigration agents on Wednesday began issuing inspection notices to some 1,000 employers deemed critical to keeping the nation's food, energy and infrastructure safe.

-The U.S. Immigration and Customs Enforcement agency declined to identify that companies were targeted in its expanding crackdown on hiring of illegal workers.
+The U.S. Immigration and Customs Enforcement agency declined to identify which companies were targeted in its expanding crackdown on hiring of illegal workers.

 But the agency said they included small businesses as well as name brands in 17 sectors of the economy, including agriculture and food, financial services, commercial nuclear reactors, drinking water and water treatment, postal and shipping, healthcare and transportation.

 "The inspections will touch on employers of all sizes and in every state in the nation, with an emphasis on businesses related to critical infrastructure and key resources," ICE said in a statement.